-The current Partners in Policing (PIP) class for Fall of 2019 is now full.
-The next will be held in Spring 2020.
+The next Partners in Policing Class will be held in Spring 2020.
 To join the class, please fill out our Partners In Policing Form.
 This program is open to all Torrance residents, people that work in Torrance and anyone else that has affiliations with the City (i.e. people that attend school in Torrance, are members of a church in Torrance, members of civic organizations based in Torrance such as Kiwanis, Rotary, Chamber of Commerce, etc).
 Must be 18 or older.
 Registration for this class fills up quickly.

 "Partners In Policing" is a Community Awareness Program that educates the community through those who are currently the closest to us, our Neighborhood Watch Members along with community members and business organizations.